ireaneus/CDI/docs/NTSurvey/NTSurveyCompPhilippians.md

 ---
 title: Comprehensive Study on Philippians
 date: 61 A.D
-writer: "Paul the Apostle"
+writer: Paul the Apostle
-category: "Prison Epistle"
+category: Prison Epistle
-description: "This is a very personal letter from Paul to a church that has cared for him."
+description: This is a very personal letter from Paul to a church that has cared for him.
-bibleReference: "[Philippians]"
+bibleReference: [Philippians]
 ---

 ## CDI Notes: Content of Philippians Overview